HeardLibrary/digital-scholarship/privacy/index.md

 There are many other important topics you can research, including: file and hard drive encryption and the [Tails safe and anonymous operating system](https://tails.boum.org/).

-The [Library Freedom Project](https://libraryfreedomproject.org/) has resources for [online provacy basics](https://libraryfreedomproject.org/resources/onlineprivacybasics/) and a [mobile privacy crash course](https://libraryfreedomproject.org/mobileprivacytoolkit/).
+The [Library Freedom Project](https://libraryfreedomproject.org/) has resources for [online privacy basics](https://libraryfreedomproject.org/resources/onlineprivacybasics/) and a [mobile privacy crash course](https://libraryfreedomproject.org/mobileprivacytoolkit/).

 The [CryptoParty](https://www.cryptoparty.in/) movement organizes digital privacy events around the world.
 Their [CryptoParty handbook](https://www.cryptoparty.in/learn/handbook) contains a lot of useful information.